Ningning-HOU/homepage/_pages/about.md

 -- A PhD student enrolled in an overseas university can apply for the [cotutelle PhD program (联合培养双学位)](https://www.mq.edu.au/research/phd-and-research-degrees/explore-research-degrees/global-research-training/global-phd-programs) at Macquarie.
 A successful applicant can receive scholarship with the same rate of about $28,579 per annum (2021 rate) for 1-2 years.
 After graduation, the student can be awarded PhD degrees from both the overseas home university and Macquarie University respectively.

 -- An applicant from China can also apply for CSC (Chinese Scholarship Council) scholarship.
 If granted, Macquaire covers tuition fee (about $45k+ per year) and both CSC and Macquarie will provide stipend ($28,579 per annum) for the entire program.

--- CSC visiting students and fellows are also welcome！
+Both CSC visiting students and research fellows are also welcome！

 -- A PhD student could receive the funds of up to AU $7.5k for attending international conferences ($5000 from university and $2500 from department) during the program.